 Mark reclined on Billie's head and whispered: "Now we won't part anymore, Billie... you sleep well, my sweet friend.
-And this ... this kiss is for your dreams".
+And this... this kiss is for your dreams."
 He kissed lightly, but intensely, Billie's lips.
 Mark stood up, looked around without seeing, and went out with Fred, who put an arm around his shoulder and gently led him away.

-He did not even realize that there were many people around; that all conversations stopped when he was getting near, while going through the corridors; that quite a few of his schoolmates, boys, and girls, were present, more for him than for Billie; that unknown people would even stand up silently while he was going by.
+He didn't even realize that there were many people around; that all conversations stopped when he was getting near, while going through the corridors; that quite a few of his schoolmates, boys, and girls, were present, more for him than for Billie; that unknown people would even stand up silently while he was going by.
 He saw nothing of this.
 He just wanted to pay the homage of his fortitude to his friend, and was concentrated on repeating to himself: "No tears, no tears, no tears..."
 To no avail.
 Poor boy!
 He was sixteen.

-20. At the police station, the same night.
+20. At the Police Station, the Same Night

 Later that night, the Sheriff entered the Police Station and asked Fred directly.
 The subject matter was clear.

-- Fred, do you have Mark's deposition?
-Fred looked very fatigued: - Yes Chief, I have his deposition.
-I took him here from the Hospital, but now he's gone home. - I hope you did not let him go all by himself. - No, Sir.
+"Fred, do you have Mark's deposition?"

+Fred looked exhausted: "Yes Chief, I have his deposition.
+I took him here from the Hospital, but now he's gone home."

+"I hope you didn't let him go all by himself."

+"No, Sir.
 He did not look too well.
 June took him home.
-His uncle and his aunt were there. - Good.
-Let me have his deposition.
+His uncle and his aunt were there."

+"Good.
+Let me have his deposition."